 Your landlord is responsible for most repairs in your home.
 This applies to private, council and housing association landlords.

-Landlord's responsibilities for repairs
+Landlord's repair responsibilities

-Your landlord is responsible for repairs to:
+Your landlord is responsible for repairs, including to:

 - the structure and exterior of the building, including the walls, stairs and bannisters, roof, external doors and windows

 - sinks, baths, toilets and other sanitary fittings, including pipes and drains

 - electrical wiring

 Your landlord also must put right any damage to internal decorations caused by repair problems or while repairs were carried out.